IBM-Cloud/insurance-bot-dashboard/README.md

   The host you choose will determinate the subdomain of your application's URL:  `<host>.mybluemix.net`

 7. Connect to IBM Cloud in the command line tool and follow the prompts to log in.
-Download and setup [IBM Cloud CLI](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started)

     ```
     ibmcloud login